-[Section 31D inserted by No. 58 of 2010 s.
+[Section 31D inserted: No. 58 of 2010 s.
 185.]

 32. Regulations

 (1) The Governor may make regulations not inconsistent with this Act prescribing all matters that are required or permitted to be prescribed or that are necessary or convenient to be prescribed to carry this Act into effect or to give effect to any power, function, duty or authority under this Act and, without limiting the generality of the power conferred by this section, the regulations may prescribe —